-Yes No Well-babies were not screened with ABR and it is unclear whether they could have been detected Unclear Assumed, but detail is not given on the full diagnostic criteria used for ANSD.
+Were the study subjects and the setting described in detail?
+Yes Was the data analysis conducted with sufficient coverage of the identified sample?
+No Well-babies were not screened with ABR and it is unclear whether they could have been detected Were valid methods used for the identification of the condition?
+Unclear Assumed, but detail is not given on the full diagnostic criteria used for ANSD.
 The study identified those with moderate hearing impairment, unclear whether bilateral or not.
-No As above detail on detection is not given on diagnosis, but well-babies were not screened with ABR and it is unclear how they would have been detected Unclear The numerator and denominator are reported.
+Was the condition measured in a standard, reliable way for all participants?
+No As above detail on detection is not given on diagnosis, but well-babies were not screened with ABR and it is unclear how they would have been detected Was there appropriate statistical analysis?
+Unclear The numerator and denominator are reported.
 However, there is uncertainty who the rate is applicable to, as all babies came from NICU and only the total population size is given.
+Was the response rate adequate, and if not, was the low response rate managed appropriately?
 Unclear As above, well babies did not receive the same screening test and it is unclear whether there could be babies with ANSD who have not been identified.
 It is also not reported whether there any screen-detected cases missed further assessments.
-No Unclear No Unclear

-Overall the study is included as the aim was to review literature reviewing the prevalence/incidence of ANSD in the UK.
-However, there is the known caveat that well-babies did not receive ABR screening and it is unclear how they may have been detected and whether cases may have been missed.
-The study cannot inform NICU and well-baby incidence, specifically.
-Moderate impairment was included.
+Overall the study is included as the aim was to review lit known caveat that well-babies did not receive ABR scree have been missed.
+The study cannot inform NICU and w ening and it is unclear how the